Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-It should come as no surprise that the image quality on this Olympus digital camera isn’t as sharp as full-frame competitors like the Sony Alpha A7 III Mirrorless digital camera.
+It should come as no surprise that the image quality on this Olympus digital camera isn’t as sharp as full-frame competitors like the Panasonic Lumix TZ200.
 Even so, the final images are vibrant, crisp, and clear.
 Videos also come out looking clean in 4k, as do the slow-mo HD videos that can be shot at up to 120fps.
-Some noticeable downsides to the image quality can be seen at low light especially, which is an unfortunate side effect of the four thirds sensor.
+Some noticeable downsides to the image quality can be seen at low light especially, which is an unfortunate side effect of the four-thirds sensor.
+If you’d prefer cameras without the four-thirds sensor, check out our reviews of the Olympus SP-100 and the OCLU Action Camera.

 Olympus cameras put plenty of effort into making this Olympus digital camera very user-friendly.
 The camera is easy to hold, and integrated autofocus and image stabilization make it possible to get some fantastic handheld shots; with a tripod, the outcome is superb.
 The buttons are laid out intuitively, and the menus, though a bit arduous to slog through initially, are fully customizable.
 The electronic viewfinder on this camera is a tad small, so some users may find it uncomfortable to use.
 Thankfully, the LCD screen is fully articulated for shooting photos and videos in live view.